 Let me break it down.

-Fishermen who fish for sport are the non-committers.
-Unlike the player who can be viewed as a jerk, these men are sweethearts.
+Fishermen who fish for boredom are the non-committers.
+Unlike the player who is viewed as a jerk, these men really are nice.
 And while they mean well, their intent isn’t to put a ring on it.
 This man is the one who treats a woman like his queen.
-He's good to her, well, until he finds his next quest and dumps her faster than a hot potato straight out of the oven.
+He's good to her, well, until he finds his next quest and dumps her faster than a hot potato out of the oven.

-Fishermen who fish for food hold the golden egg.
+Fishermen who fish for food hold the golden ticket.
 This man is a keeper.
 He fishes for a woman, not women, a [woman] as in singular.
-He’s patient in his search and quietly waits for the right one; somewhat like fishing, wouldn’t you say?
-This fisherman is monogamous and although he may not be looking for marriage, yet, he will be faithful to the one who catches his bait; that’s a good thing—because we all love food.
+He’s patient in his search and quietly waits for the right one; somewhat like fishing, wouldn’t you agree?
+This man is monogamous, and although he may not be looking for marriage yet, he will be faithful to the one who catches his bait; and that is a good thing—because we all love food.